Azure/azure-iot-sdks/doc/iotcertification/iot_certification_mbed_c/iot_certification_mbed_c.md

     ***Note:*** *Saving the .bin file to the device causes the current terminal session to the device to reset.
 When it reconnects, reset the terminal again manually, or start a new terminal.
 This enables the mbed device to reset and start executing the program.*

-4. Connect to the device using an SSH client application, such as PuTTY.
+4. Connect to the device using an SSH terminal program, such as PuTTY.
 You can determine which serial port your device uses by checking the Windows Device Manager.

     ![Windows\_SerialPort](images/3_3_1_02.png)